North Macedonia in the Eurovision Song Contest 2020

-North Macedonia originally planned to participate in the Eurovision Song Contest 2020 with the song "You" written by Nevena Neskoska, Kalina Neskoska and Alice Schroeder.
-The song was performed by Vasil, who was internally selected by the North Macedonian broadcaster Macedonian Radio Television (MRT) to compete for North Macedonia at the 2020 contest in Rotterdam, Netherlands.
-Vasil's appointment as the North Macedonian representative was announced on 15 January 2020, while his song, "You", was presented to the public on 8 March 2020.
+North Macedonia was set to be represented at the Eurovision Song Contest 2020 with the song "You" written by Nevena Neskoska, Kalina Neskoska and Alice Schroeder.
+The song was performed by Vasil, who was internally selected by North Macedonia's public broadcaster Macedonian Radio Television (MRT) to compete for North Macedonia at the 2020 contest in Rotterdam, Netherlands.
+Vasil's appointment as the Macedonian representative was announced on 15 January 2020, while his song, "You", was presented to the public on 8 March 2020.

 North Macedonia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 12 May 2020.
 However, the contest was cancelled due to the COVID-19 pandemic.